LabKey/wnprc-modules/docker/README.md

 docker compose up -d

 # for tearing down all the services*
-docker compose down
+docker compose down --timeout 60

 # for spinning up just one of the services (e.g., postgres)
 docker compose up -d postgres

 # for taking down just one of the services (e.g., postgres)
-docker compose stop postgres
+docker compose stop postgres --timeout 60
 ```
 All other Docker Compose commands (`logs`, `ps`, etc.) work also.

+## Setup in production EHR

 *Note that sometimes the postgres container closes before the database itself is completely shut down.
 Be sure to disconnect your pgAdmin and IntelliJ database connections, if any, stop labkey, and then do a shutdown.
 Otherwise the next time postgres starts it will go into an automatic recovery mode and take a long time to start back up.
+By adding a timeout of 60 seconds it allows the database to close gracefully and avoid the recovery process.

 ## Running multiple instances of LabKey in same Server